miniCruzer/PyQdbS/README.md

 This is one of those silly quote database systems similar to the original [QdbS](http://www.qdbs.org/news.php) system in PHP.
 The original QdbS hasn't been updated since 2007, and it's written in PHP.
 No thanks. :-1:

-I only build/test on Python 3.5 and later.
-It might work on earlier versions of Python.
+I only build/test on Python 3.6.

 You can see a live version of this at [nou.fyi](https://www.nou.fyi) used on [AlphaChat](https://www.alphachat.net).
+There is also a [Heroku](https://pyqdbs.herokuapp.com/) deployed version as well which is updated in lockstep with this GitHub repository.

 This repository is still **highly alpha** software, and is very subject to changes in requirements, dependencies, and SQL schema (e.g. your quotes database becomes incompatible).